LukasKalbertodt/luten/README.md

   `.travis.yml`.
 You want to set an override via `rustup` (`$ rustup override set nightly` in the `luten` directory).
 - **A PostgreSQL database**.
-To install the DBS using Ubuntu, you can execute `$ sudo apt install postgresql libpg-dev`.
+To install the DBS using Ubuntu, you can execute `$ sudo apt install postgresql libpq-dev`.
 You probably also want to `install pgadmin3`.
 - **Diesel CLI tool**.
 Install via `$ cargo install diesel_cli --no-default-features --features "postgres"`.